How John Krasinski Almost Gave Up on Acting

-Check out the story of how actor, John Krasinski, almost gave up on acting, right before his big break.
+Check out this story we stumbled upon recently.
+It’s a brief story of how actor, John Krasinski, almost gave up on acting, right before his big break!

-Here’s the story John told to The Late Show host, Stephen Colbert, last year:
+Here’s the story John told to The Late Show host, Stephen Colbert, recently:

 “As soon as the car left the driveway of the (acting) school, I said, ‘I’m moving to New York and I’m going to be an actor,” John told his mother.